MockbaTheBorg/RunCPM/readme.md

 ## Getting Started

-Create a folder to contain the RunCPM executable.
-On that folder goes both the executable and the CCP binaries for the system.
+Create a folder containing both the RunCPM executable and the CCP binaries for the system.
 CCP Binaries for 64K and 60K are provided.<br>
 The 64K version provides the maximum amount of memory possible to CP/M application, but its addressing ranges are unrealistic in terms of emulating a real CP/M computer.<br>
 The 60K version provides a more realistic addressing space, keeping the CCP on the same loading address it would be on a similar CP/M computer.<br>
 Other amounts of memory can be used, but this would require rebuilding the CCP binaries (available on disk A.ZIP).